mark-verebelyi/mark-verebelyi.github.io/_pages/professional_experience.md

 Copenhagen, Denmark
 Nov 2022 - Present (2 yrs)

 I lead two software engineering teams: the first, consisting of 12 engineers organized into two sub-teams, which I manage directly; and the second, with 5 engineers, where I provide leadership through their engineering manager, who reports directly to me.
+Both teams are distributed and fully remote.

 ### Responsibilites
 - Foster an environment of growth, collaboration, and transparency across multiple teams.
-- Coach and mentor team members, supporting their career development.
+- Coach and mentor team members and leaders, supporting their career development.
 - Oversee and evaluate bi-annual performance reviews.
 - Lead hiring efforts for multiple teams, with thorough experience in running interviews.
 - Offer technical guidance based on extensive engineering experience.